Haere mai! Welcome to the information page for the

 Be aware should there be aspects of your work placement being unbeneficial to the veterinary clinic they can terminate their agreement to support your work placement at any time.
 Once your work placement day/s and hours have been established it always pays to be prepared to do a little more than just the set hours.
 In your work placement veterinary clinic be prepared to provide some leniency when it comes to your hours particularly if there is a high workload or if there is an emergency or work just needs doing, it will really be appreciated if you stay on to assist even if it is hanging out the washing, cleaning out cages (yes, even though you’re not studying companion animal nursing!).
 This shows that you are passionate, interested and also prepared to pitch in – all qualities that a future employer of all allied veterinary professionals will be looking for.
 By staying on to help also shows you recognise the commitment the veterinary clinic has provided in supporting you and that work placement is give and take.

-If you need support finding a suitable placement, please contact the School of Veterinary Nursing by emailing Katie.Prasad@op.ac.nz - Katie is our work placement co-ordinator.
+If you need support finding a suitable placement, please contact the School of Animal Health by emailing Katie.Prasad@op.ac.nz - Katie is our work placement co-ordinator.

 These must be completed on a computer as the format is not compatible with your cell phone: